AmrutaKulkarni01/Surya-Namaskara-Club/README.md

     -   Once the Master branch was selected, the page provided the link to the website
 -   The live link: [Surya Namaskara Club]( https://amrutakulkarni01.github.io/Surya-Namaskara-Club/)

+### Cloning of the Repository Code locally
+-   Go to the Github repository that you want to clone
+-   Click on the Code button located above all the project files
+-   Click on HTTPS and copy the repository link
+-   Open the IDE of your choice and and paste the copied git url into the IDE terminal
+-   The project is now created as a local clone